 You have to be very careful.
 Any dealer is going to try and sell you one of these.
 They will make it sound like a great deal, but it’s up to you to do the research to determine whether or not it’s really worth it.
 I’d say that for most people, given the cost, these warranties or service contracts aren’t going to be worth it.
 But, if you do the math and find out that it could be beneficial, then it might be worth considering.
 But don’t let the salesman bully you into a contract.

 A better option for most people would be to set aside a “vehicle fund” to work as your own extended warranty.
-If you put $1,000 or $2,000 into a high-yield savings and sort of earmark that for unexpected vehicle repairs, your money can actually earn interest while it’s there and ready in the event you need it.
+If you put $1,000 or $2,000 into a high-yield savings, I really like Ally Bank, and sort of earmark that for unexpected vehicle repairs, your money can actually earn interest while it’s there and ready in the event you need it.
 While you might miss out on some of the added benefits of buying coverage, you’re in better shape if you’re fortunate enough to have a car that doesn’t need any, or only minor repairs.

 The bottom line?
 Generally, these are unnecessary and costly.
 In some cases, if your situation warrants it and the price is right, it can be worthwhile.
 Just make sure you know what you need, how much it will cost, and what you’ll actually get out of it before rushing into a decision.
 And most of all, read all of the fine print!
 Make sure you know what’s covered, what isn’t covered, and what all of the limitations are.
 This is where a lot of inexpensive contracts snag you.
 They offer a good price, but you find that a lot of stuff isn’t really covered and you really are just throwing money away.